 Verbosity mode (0 = silent, 1 = progress bar, 2 = one line per epoch).

-list of callbacks to be called during training.
+List of callbacks to apply during training.

 View realtime plot of training metrics (by epoch).
 The

 this can be either:

 Optional named list mapping class indices (integer) to a weight (float) value, used for weighting the loss function (during training only).
 This can be useful to tell the model to "pay more attention" to samples from an under-represented class.

 Maximum size for the generator queue.
 If unspecified,